 mute-video</code (as well as their inverses for enabling the respective streams).

 Enhancing the UI by Handling Remote Stream Actions

 First let’s start by adding some extra divs with icons for a muted mic and a user icon when the video feed is disabled.
 I will use the local container as a reference as the remote stream containers will have similar structure.

 The new divs will hold some Font Awesome icons that we can hide/show whenever the event callbacks are executed for on the local and corresponding remote streams.
 Now that we have some names for our elements we can easily control them within our event listeners.

-There’s a few effects that we can add to really enhance the user experience.
+There are a few effects that we can add to really enhance the user experience.
 First let’s consider what happens when the user wants a different stream to be the full screen.
-We’ll add a double click listener to each remote stream so when the user double clicks a remote stream it swaps the mini view with the full screen view.
+We’ll add a double-click listener to each remote stream so when the user double clicks a remote stream it swaps the mini view with the full screen view.